cloudops/ReLVHDoISCSISR/README.md

 # ReLVHDoISCSISR

-This Xenserver supplimental pack allows the functionality to resignature a given LVMoISCSI SR which allows the SR to be reattached to the pool.
+This Xenserver supplemental pack allows the functionality to resignature a given LVMoISCSI SR which allows the SR to be reattached to the pool.
 This pack is targeted towards Xenserver 6.5